 In a report by Experian Marketing, the effect on revenue comes primarily from:

-Consider that on average, corporate data grows at a yearly rate of 40 percent.
+Consider that, on average, corporate data grows at a yearly rate of 40 percent.
 Twenty percent of that data is outright dirty.
-According to data scientists, it takes $1 to verify records, $10 to clean it, and $100 if you do nothing.
+According to data scientists, it takes $1 to verify records, $10 to clean them, and $100 if you do nothing.

 It’s the 1-10-100 rule.
 Fail to clean it, and the company spends $100 per dirty record.
 The infographic below calculates the huge cost bad data would cost your company.